jmreicha/vrnetlab/cisco/asav/README.md

 Usage
 -----
 ```
-# Start a container with the ASAv image
+# Start a container with the ASAv image.
+This can take 5-10 minutes to boot
 docker run -d --privileged --name my-asav-firewall vrnetlab/cisco_asav:9-23-1

 # Get the docker container's IP address